 Munich (MVG)

 Munich's MVGO app technically supports Apple Wallet, but with significant friction.
-You must download the new ticket every month under "Meine Tickets," then manually add it to Wallet again.
+According to MVG, the new ticket has to be re-downloaded each month under "Meine Tickets," then manually added to Wallet again.
 There is no automatic update within the Wallet app.

-This defeats much of the purpose of having it in Wallet in the first place.
+That defeats much of the point of having the ticket in Wallet at all.
+Full MVGO walkthrough plus alternatives are in the Munich MVGO guide.

 Deutschlandticket App (Official)

-The official Deutschlandticket App by HanseCom added Apple Wallet support, but it's not available for all transport companies.
-Supported providers include VBB (Berlin-Brandenburg), various Ruhrgebiet operators (DVG, Ruhrbahn Essen/Muelheim), and several smaller regional providers.
+The official Deutschlandticket App by HanseCom added Apple Wallet support, but it is not available for all transport companies.
+Supported providers include VBB (Berlin-Brandenburg), various Ruhrgebiet operators (DVG, Ruhrbahn Essen/Mülheim), and several smaller regional providers.

 To find the Wallet option: go to Settings, then "My Contracts," and look for the Wallet export there.
-It's not visible on the ticket itself.
+It is not visible on the ticket itself.
 Once added, the pass should update automatically as long as your subscription remains active.

 Tired of monthly manual updates?